Hannah Hart

 Hannah Maud Hart (born November 2, 1986) is an American internet personality, comedian, author, and actress.
-She is known for starring in My Drunk Kitchen, a weekly series on YouTube in which she cooks something while intoxicated.
+She is known for starring in My Drunk Kitchen, a weekly series on YouTube in which she cooks something while intoxicated, which ended in November 2021.
 She also runs a second channel where she talks about life in general and gives her opinions on various topics.
 She co-produced and starred in the independent comedy film Camp Takota, released in 2014.
 She wrote a parody cookbook which was a New York Times bestseller for five weeks in August–September 2014.
 She is a 2017 recipient of the Alex Awards.

 Early life

+Hart was born and raised in the San Francisco Bay Area.
+Her parents separated when she was an infant, and Hart and her sister were raised by their mother, who suffered from psychosis.

-Hart graduated from the University of California, Berkeley in May 2009 with two degrees, one in English literature and one in Japanese language.
+Hart graduated from the University of California, Berkeley in May 2009 having majored in both English literature and Japanese linguistics.
 Upon her graduation, Hart moved to San Francisco to live with her best friend and Hannalyze This podcast co-host, Hannah Gelb.
 She later moved to Brooklyn, New York, to pursue a writing career.
 She ended up proofreading Japanese and English for a Manhattan-based translating firm instead of her initial dream of writing screenplays.
 Within two months of launching her YouTube channel, she ended up quitting her 9-to-5 job in order to focus on My Drunk Kitchen.

 Career

 2011: Launch of My Drunk Kitchen

-My Drunk Kitchen traces its beginning to March 2011, when Hart was at her sister's home, chatting with a friend over webcam.
+My Drunk Kitchen traces its beginnings to March 2011, when Hart was at her sister's home, chatting with a friend over a webcam.
 Hart used her Macintosh computer to record herself drinking wine while attempting to make a grilled cheese sandwich without any cheese.
 Hart uploaded the video to YouTube as My Drunk Kitchen.
 Viewers began asking for another "episode" of the video, and Hart complied with more recordings.
 To establish the initial upload as the first episode of a series, she renamed it "Butter Yo Shit."
 By July 2011, My Drunk Kitchen had gathered 800,000 views.
 Hart has hosted several celebrity guests on My Drunk Kitchen, including British chef Jamie Oliver, actress Mary-Louise Parker, actor/host Chris Hardwick, video blogger Tyler Oakley, former NSYNC member Lance Bass, and author John Green, who subsequently wrote the foreword to Hart's cookbook.
 Comedian Sarah Silverman was also featured in the show in December 2014 in an episode which demonstrated the therapeutic and medicinal use of cannabis.
 New episodes of My Drunk Kitchen are uploaded each Thursday on Hart's main channel.
-In 2013 at the 3rd Streamy Awards, Hart won the Streamy Award for Best Female Performance in a Comedy.
+In 2013, at the 3rd Streamy Awards, Hart won the Streamy Award for Best Female Performance in a Comedy.
 In 2014, Hart co-hosted the 4th Streamy Awards with her colleague Grace Helbig.
 My Drunk Kitchen would also win the presentation's award for best comedy.
-By April 2015, Hart's first episode "Butter Yo Shit" had 3.6 million views.
 As of June 2015, her channel MyHarto had over 2.3 million subscribers and over 206 million views.